Krelex/JavaScript_WebPersonalization/README.md

 ## Description
-To see changes that I apply to this template look up for `css/task.css` and `js/task.js` .
+To see code that I apply to this template look up for `css/task.css` and `js/task.js`.
+To see Web personalizator download repo , extract and start `index.html` with Chrome or Firefox.

 ## Assignment
 The assignment is to create a web personalization.
 The web personalization will be a popup which will have two views.